-Smashwords, in eight different digital and PDF formats.
+Smashwords, in eight different digital, ePUB, and PDF formats.

-New high-quality paperback edition: available from our eStore (fulfilled by Amazon), the general Amazon.com site, and many other online and international booksellers.
+High-quality paperback edition: available from our eStore (fulfilled by Amazon), the general Amazon.com site, Barnes & Noble, and many other online and international booksellers.

 Michael Meltsner is a senior professor of law at Northeastern University and the law school’s former dean.
 He has taught at Columbia and Harvard law schools, and was the second white attorney on the staff on the NAACP’s Fund litigation team.
 He is a graduate of Oberlin College and Yale Law School.